MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-win32.md

 ## Create a new C++/WinRT win32 console app

 In Visual Studio, create a new project.
 In the **Create a new project** dialog, set the language filter to "C++" and the platform filter to Windows, then select the Windows Console Application (C++/WinRT) project template.
 Name the new project "ExampleFeedProvider".
-When prompted, set the target Windows version for the app to version 1809 or later.
+For this walkthrough, make sure that **Place solution and project in the same directory** is unchecked.
+When prompted, set the target Windows version for the app to [TBD need version] version 1809 or later.

 ## Add references to the Windows App SDK and Windows Implementation Library NuGet packages